simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

   Fathom dashboard
 </p>

 Fathom has the philosophy of displaying a straightforward dashboard with all the key metrics and focuses on privacy.
-It is very similar to Plausible and in a lesser sense to Simple Analytics.
+It is very similar to Plausible and to Simple Analytics in a lesser sense.

 ### Data insights
-Fathom does not install cookies and only collects IP addresses for 24 hours in an anoynimized way.
-They take exactly the same approach as Plausible.
-They are privacy focused but because of the fact that they do collect IP addresses, Fathom is able to provide more insights (but is also less privacy-friendly).
+Fathom does not install cookies and only collects IP addresses for 24 hours anonymized.
+They take the same approach as Plausible.
+They are privacy-focused, but because they collect IP addresses, Fathom can provide more insights (but is also less privacy-friendly).

 ### User Experience
-Also in terms of user experience its similar to Plausible and Simple Analytics.
+Also, in terms of user experience, it's similar to Plausible and Simple Analytics.
 However, the dashboard seems a bit less intuitive than the other two.
-It feel less easy to navigate and the colours make it less clear compared to Simple Analytics or Plausible.
+It feels less easy to navigate, and the colors make it less clear than Simple Analytics or Plausible.

-The impact on page load speed however, is also very small.
-Switching from Google Analytics to Fathom would therefore positively affect your page load speed.
+The impact on page load speed, however, is also minimal.
+Switching from Google Analytics to Fathom would positively affect your page load speed.

 ### Data Interoperability
-From their documentation we could not find if it was possible to import Google Analytics data into Fathom.
-However, in their latest blog post they suggest they are building something that would make this possible.
+From their documentation, we could not find if it was possible to import Google Analytics data into Fathom.
+However, in their latest blog post, they suggest they build something that would make this possible.

-Through their API it is already possible to export your data directly into your favorite dashboarding tools.
+Through their API, it is already possible to export your data directly into your favorite dashboarding tools.

 ### Costs
 Fathom is not open source.
 They only offer a paid solutions: